andreazaninello/e-rte3-it/README.md

-# Textual Entailment with Natural Language Explanations:
+# e-RTE-3-ITA Dataset: Textual Entailment with Natural Language Explanations

-The Italian e-RTE-3 Dataset
+## Description
+The e-RTE-3-ITA dataset is an emended, enriched, and manually curated version of the Italian RTE-3 dataset, which is the Italian translation of the Textual Entailment English dataset used in the RTE-3 Challenge (http://pascallin.ecs.soton.ac.uk/Challenges/RTE3/Datasets/).

+Like RTE-3 and RTE-3-ITA, the e-RTE-3-ITA dataset is composed of a development set and a test set, each containing 800 text-hypothesis (T/H) pairs.

-This is the ’e-RTE-3-it’ dataset, an enriched version of the Italian RTE-3 dataset, where each text-hypothesis pair, in addition to the ’entailment’, ’contradiction’, or ’neutrality’ label, has been enriched with an explanation for the label itself.
+In the e-RTE3-it dataset, each text-hypothesis pair, in addition to the ’entailment’, ’contradiction’, or ’neutrality’ label, has been enriched with:
+- an explanation for the label itself;
-Moreover, the dataset includes the level of confidence with which the annotators could write the explanation, and in cases where the annotators did not agree with the original label, an alternative label, along with an explanation for the new label.
+- the level of confidence with which the annotators could write the explanation;
+- in cases where the annotators did not agree with the original label, an alternative label along with an explanation for the new label.

+Furthermore, in e-RTE-3-it, label mismatches between RTE-3-ITA and the original English dataset have been emended, so that e-RTE-3-ITA and the original RTE-3 datasets are perfectly overlapping.

+The e-RTE3-ITA dataset is licensed under a CC BY 4.0 Deed | Attribution 4.0 International License (https://creativecommons.org/licenses/by/4.0/deed.en).

+This release contains the following files:

+- DEV.xml (800 T/H pairs enriched with explanations corresponding to the RTE-3 English development set)
+- TEST.xml (800 T/H pairs enriched with explanations corresponding to the RTE-3 English test set)
+- e-RTE-3-it.dtd (DTD for the dataset)

+For further information about this data release, please contact:

+Andrea Zaninello	<azaninello@fbk.eu>
+Sofia Brenna <sbrenna@fbk.eu>
+Bernardo Magnini	<magnini@fbk.eu>

 ## Citation